bbannier/spicy-course/src/basic_types.md

 - integers, booleans
 - bytes, string
-- collections
+- tuples and containers
-- enums, tuples, structs
+- enums, structs
 - special purpose types for e.g., network address, timestamps, or time durations

 See the